m-hasan-n/hlp/README.md

 trained decision classifiers and regression models.

 * Set 'training_protocol' to either '80_20' or 'num_subjects_effect'.
-'80_20' protocol performs cross validation on the whole dataset from all subjects with splitting the data into 80% for training and 20% for testing.
-On the other hand, 'num_subjects_effect' splits the data on a subject-wise basis.
+In '80_20' protocol, the data is randomly split into two disjoint sets: approximately 80% (19 participants and 1710 trials) for training, and 20% (5 participants and 450 trials) for testing.
+Use the other protocol, 'num_subjects_effect', to study the effect of incresing the number of subjects on learning.

 * In case of testing the HLP algorithm, set 'plan_plot' to 1 if you want to visualize the generated high-level plan.